zdeneksrejber/zdenecek.fun/about.markdown

 I am currently working on this ⛏️⛏️⛏️

-Meanwhile, feel free to loose yourself in my eyes
+Meanwhile, feel free to lose yourself in my eyes
 ![workingzdenecek](Images\workingonit.jpg)